sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 The user interface is divided into two windows: the “Control Window” and the “Response Box”.
-The “Control Window” is used to set the experimental parameters, while the “Response Box” is the interface that the listeners use to give their responses.
+The “Control Window” is used to set the experimental parameters, while the “Response Box” is the interface with which listeners interact.

 Quickstart
 ----------